DigitalHERMES/rhizo-hf-connector/README.md

   written to a specified directory.

-  Support for the following TNCs are implemented: VARA and Ardop (works with ardop versions 1, 2 and ofdm).
+  Support for the following TNCs are implemented: VARA and Ardop (works with normal ardop or experimental the ofdm mode).

 ## Usage